 From the family bathtub to the dinner table: the journey of a Christmas carp

-But if you thought eating carp was the strangest part of the tradition, you’re fooling yourself.
-What’s truly odd is what comes before: according to the tradition, families usually buy the carps alive a few days before Christmas in one of the many carp stalls or stands that can be found in cities throughout December… and they then put the fish in their very own bathtub.
+But if you thought eating carp was the strangest part of the tradition, you’re in for a surprise.
+What’s truly odd is what comes before: per tradition, families usually buy the carps alive a few days before Christmas in one of the many carp stalls or stands that can be found in cities throughout December… and then put the fish in their very own bathtub.

 This proximity might sometimes have unintended consequences.
 During that time, children often get attached to their upcoming meal and even give carps a name.
-Seeing the carp swim in the bathtub has a lot to do with how popular this tradition has remained over the centuries, and is highly appreciated by the little ones – some of whom may have a change of heart at the idea of devouring their new pet, encouraging them to lobby for the carp’s release.
+Witnessing the carp swim in the bathtub has a lot to do with how popular this tradition has remained over the centuries, and is highly appreciated by the little ones – some of whom may have a change of heart at the idea of devouring their new pet, leading them to plead for the carp’s release.

 Are you ready for the Christmas feast?

 The way carps are served on the dinner table slightly varies from one country to the next.

 In Slovakia and the Czech Republic, the carp is usually served breaded and fried along with other dishes like cabbage soups and potato salads.
 In Poland, carp is only one part of an extensive 12-dish meal and often comes with dumplings, or pierogi.
 In Hungary, it may often be cooked directly in a fish soup.

 Should you try it?
 “It’s fat, muddy and has lots of fishbones which makes eating it a challenging task”, Culture.pl warns.
 “On the other hand, its taste really stands out in comparison to other fish and, because you probably won’t eat it elsewhere or at some other time, it might be worth giving it a go”.
 The choice is yours.